Guest Blog by Carol Wilson and Carrie Schulz of Nonprofit Accounting Academy

 The Federal government uses the term “indirect costs” for costs that “cannot be readily identified” with the primary grant purpose, but that are essential to carrying out grant-funded programs.
 The Feds now pay a default indirect cost rate of 10% of “modified total direct costs,” (roughly translates to 10% of total expenses) on Federal grants, but nonprofits can apply for a higher rate since 10% is pretty much rock bottom.
 The Federal government understands that nonprofits must cover costs in addition to program costs and that these costs are essential to the organization’s existence and, hence, to the existence of programs.
 What a refreshing concept.

 We realize this post raises new questions on just exactly how small nonprofits are supposed to go about determining and tracking program expenses vs. nonprogram expenses.
+It’s important to understand for nonprofit overhead discussions.
 Also you may be wondering what is a “cost” vs. an “expense.”
 We have answers – which we’ll get to in our next post.
-In the meantime, we welcome you to share your comments, questions and experiences dealing with “overhead.”
+In the meantime, we welcome you to share your comments, questions and experiences dealing with “nonprofit overhead.”